 “What if you found yourself with an aggressive form of cancer, what steps would you take?”

-This hypothetical nature of this question is particularly interesting because it allows Dom to speculate on treatments that could take years to be verified.
-Scientific research can be frustrating, because often scientists “know” stuff 5 – 10 years ahead of the concepts gaining public consensus.
+The hypothetical “what if you got cancer today” question was interesting because it allowed Dom to speculate on treatments that could take years to be verified.
+Scientific research can be frustrating because often scientists “know” stuff 5 – 10 years ahead of the concepts gaining public consensus.

 - Eat a ketogenic diet, and maintain high levels of ketones.
-The longer you stay in ketosis, the better tumour suppression you get.
-Additionally, ketosis has shown to both protect the body against the negative effects of chemotherapy, and also speed up recovery after sessions.
+The longer you stay in ketosis, the better tumor suppression you get.
+Also, ketosis has shown protect the body against the negative effects of chemotherapy and speed up recovery after sessions.

 - Fast.
-Fasting is the quickest way to get into ketosis, and it promotes the bodies natural garbage clearing and healing mechanisms.
-He suggests ideally fasting during the day, and then eating a ketogenic diet in the evening.
+Fasting is the quickest way to get into ketosis, and it promotes the body’s natural garbage clearing and healing mechanisms.
+He suggests ideally fasting during the day and then eating a ketogenic diet in the evening.

 - Supplement exogenous ketones, 2 – 4 times per day.
-That means products such as medium chain triglycerides (Dom likes Quest MCT Oil Powder) and coconut oil (make sure its cold pressed virgin oil).
-They can help with the on ramp to ketosis (helping avoid the initial stress on the body).
-Then once in ketosis, it can allow you to reach higher levels of ketone readings, which boost ones feeling of wellbeing, and improve the bodies tumour suppressing abilities.
+That means products such as medium-chain triglycerides (Dom likes Quest MCT Oil Powder) and coconut oil (make sure its cold-pressed virgin oil).
+They can help with the on-ramp to ketosis (helping avoid the initial stress on the body).
+Then once in ketosis, it can allow you to reach higher levels of ketone readings, which boost ones feeling of wellbeing and improve the body’s tumor-suppressing abilities.

-Whilst the above is a quick summary, I’d highly recommend listening to the full podcast.
-Tim poses the above question at 1hr 46m 20s into the podcast, if you want to skip to that bit.
+While the above is a quick summary, I’d highly recommend listening to the full podcast.
+Tim poses the “What if you got cancer today?” question at 1hr 46m 20s into the podcast if you want to skip to that bit.

 Additionally, there are lots of great takeaways from the discussion for those without cancer.